• Skip to primary navigation

 A Familiar Snack/Spread/Dip

 Loved the world over, hummus is a familiar recipe in our vegetarian household.
-This easy to whip up, pantry ingredient recipe only requires a few ingredients and it’s simple enough for everyday and meal prep!
+This easy to whip up, pantry ingredient recipe only requires a few ingredients and it’s simple enough for everyday and meal prep.
+While this recipe can be made with canned cooked chickpeas, it’s especially delicious made with homemade Cooked from Scratch Chickpeas.

-Hummus is perfectly at home on sandwiches, a snack platter, schmeared in pita pockets, paired with the easiest Olive Tapenade or delicious with falafel.
+Hummus is perfectly at home on sandwiches, a snack platter, schmeared in pita pockets, or paired with this reader favorite 10 Minute Olive Tapenade.

 For the Creamiest, Silkiest Hummus